-Anaïs Nin (1903-1977) embodies the practice of writing as a grand passion and a path to delving deeply into the self.
+Anaïs Nin (February 1, 1903 – January 14, 1977) embodies the practice of writing as a grand passion and a path to delving deeply into the self.
 In this sense, Nin foreshadowed the immediacy of today’s world of self-revelatory memoir and blogging.
-Nin was born in France but spent her teens living in the U.S., becoming self-educated and working as a model and dancer before returning to Europe in the 1920s.
+Nin was born in France to Cuban parents (her full original name was Angela Anaïs Juana Antolina Rosa Edelmira Nin y Culmell).
+She spent her teens living in the U.S., becoming self-educated and working as a model and dancer before returning to Europe in the 1920s.
 When she decided that she wanted her work published and could not find anyone to accept her short stories she started Gemor Press with her then husband so that she could publish her work herself.

-Best known, of course, for her multi-volume Diary of Anaïs Nin, which became touchstones of feminist thought, she also broke ground as a writer of female erotica, and was a splendid essayist as well.
-In her diaries it is evident that writing was what she believed shaped her life and gave it meaning.
-It was as though it was her personal quest for identity and meaning, which ended up becoming a series that delved into universal issues affecting women in all walks of life.
+Nin also broke ground as a writer of female erotica —The Delta of Venus and Little Birds most notably, which were published posthumously.
+She was a splendid and prolific essayist as well.
+Her diaries make evident that for her, writing was what shaped her life and gave it meaning.
+Her own personal quest for self-knowledge ended up becoming an in-depth, honest look at the universal issues affecting women in all walks of life.

 - The Early Diary of Anaïs Nin (four volumes)